Wind farm: Pakistan

-In Gharo wind corridor, two wind farms (Foundation Energy 1 & II each 49.5 MW) are operational while two wind farms Tenaga Generasi Ltd 49.5 MW and HydroChina Dawood Power Pvt Ltd 49.5 are under construction and expected to achieve COD in 2017.
+In the Gharo wind corridor, two wind farms (Foundation Energy 1 & II each 49.5 MW) are operational while two wind farms Tenaga Generasi Limited 49.5 MW and HydroChina Dawood Power Pvt.
+Limited 49.5 are under construction and expected to achieve COD in 2017.

-According to a USAID report, Pakistan has the potential of producing 150,000 megawatts of wind energy, of which only the Sindh corridor can produce 40,000 megawatts.
+According to a USAID report, Pakistan has the potential of producing 150,000 megawatts of wind energy, of which the Sindh corridor can produce 40,000 megawatts.

 Philippines

 The Philippines has the first windfarm in Southeast Asia.
-Located Northern part of the countries' biggest island Luzon, alongside the seashore of Bangui, Ilocos Norte.
+Located in the northern part of the country's biggest island, Luzon, alongside the seashore of Bangui, Ilocos Norte.

-The wind farm uses 20 units of 70 m high Vestas V82 1.65 MW wind turbines, arranged on a single row stretching along a nine-kilometer shoreline off Bangui Bay, facing the West Philippine Sea.
+The wind farm uses 20 units of 70 m high Vestas V82 1.65 MW wind turbines, arranged on a single row stretching along a nine-kilometre shoreline off Bangui Bay, facing the South China Sea.

 Phase I of the NorthWind power project in Bangui Bay consists of 15 wind turbines, each capable of producing electricity up to a maximum capacity of 1.65 MW, for a total of 24.75 MW.
 The 15 on-shore turbines are spaced 326 m apart, each 70 m high, with 41 m long blades, with a rotor diameter of 82 m and a wind swept area of 5,281 m2.
 Phase II was completed in August 2008, and added 5 more wind turbines with the same capacity, and brought the total capacity to 33 MW.
-All 20 turbines describes a graceful arc reflecting the shoreline of Bangui Bay, facing the West Philippine Sea.
+All 20 turbines describes a graceful arc reflecting the shoreline of Bangui Bay.

 Adjacent municipalities of Burgos and Pagudpud followed with 50 and 27 wind turbines with a capacity of 3 MW each for a Total of 150 MW and 81 MW respectively.

 Two other wind farms were built outside of Ilocos Norte, the Pililla Wind Farm in Rizal and the Mindoro Wind Farm near Puerto Galera in Oriental Mindoro.

 Sri Lanka

 Sri Lanka has received funding from the Asian Development Bank amounting to $300 million to invest in renewable energies.
-From this funding as well as $80 million from the Sri Lankan Government and $60 million from France's Agence Française de Développement, Sri Lanka is building two 100MW wind farms from 2017 due to be completed by late 2020 in Northern Sri Lanka.
+From this funding as well as $80 million from the Sri Lankan Government and $60 million from France's Agence Française de Développement, Sri Lanka was expected to build two 100MW wind farms from 2017 due to be completed by late 2020 in northern Sri Lanka.

 South Africa

-As of September 2015 a number of sizable wind farms have been constructed in South Africa mostly in the Western Cape region.
+As of September 2015, a number of sizable wind farms have been constructed in South Africa mostly in the Western Cape region.
 These include the 100 MW Sere Wind Farm and the 138 MW Gouda Wind Facility.

 Most future wind farms in South Africa are earmarked for locations along the Eastern Cape coastline.
 Eskom has constructed one small scale prototype windfarm at Klipheuwel in the Western Cape and another demonstrator site is near Darling with phase 1 completed.
 The first commercial wind farm, Coega Wind Farm in Port Elisabeth, was developed by the Belgian company Electrawinds.